guidedhacking/GH-Offset-Dumper/README.md

 You can drag and drop a config file on the exe to parse it.
 If you use the given `config.json`, the dumper will dump the WinMain address out of notepad as an example.
 The old csgo is in the `old_csgo.json` file.

+Dumped offsets will be placed in a directory named `output`.

 ### How to use the GHDumper.h library

 To use the dumper as a library in your project, you need GHDumper.h and [json.hpp](https://github.com/nlohmann/json).